 Faculty Search Committee Workshop

 ADVANCE-Purdue and the Office of Institutional Equity hold a joint interactive workshop on search and screen procedures.
 The goal of this workshop is to increase search committee members’ knowledge about current search and hire best practices and procedures leading to the employ of an excellent and diverse faculty.
-Department Heads, Associate Department Heads and Search Chairs are invited to attend.
+Department Heads, Associate Department Heads, Search Chairs and Search Committee members are invited to attend.

 - Essential Elements to a Successful Search